dgoldsb/synergy-jointpdf/researchlog.md

 * Finished the JSON configuration saving and loading
 * Optimized the variables in the System object
 * Rearranged the order to make more sense
+* Added a MI profile visualization
+* Added a plotting function for the training process, with a distinct color for each cycle